Under a Raging Moon (song)

 "Under a Raging Moon" is a song by the English rock singer Roger Daltrey, the lead vocalist of the Who.
 This song is the tenth and title track on Daltrey's sixth solo studio album, Under a Raging Moon (1985).

 The single reached No. 43 on the UK singles chart and No. 10 on the Billboards Mainstream Rock charts, but failed to chart on the US pop singles chart.

-The tune was written by John Parr (of "St Elmo's Fire" fame) and Julia Downes.
+The song was written by John Parr (of "St. Elmo's Fire (Man in Motion)" fame) and Julia Downes.
 It is a tribute to the Who's former drummer, Keith Moon, who died in 1978.
-It was said that the Who's bass guitarist John Entwistle had wanted to play this song instead of "Won't Get Fooled Again" when the band performed at Live Aid in 1985, but guitarist Pete Townshend disagreed.
-Entwistle decided to record his own version on his live solo album Left for Live (1999) as a tribute to Moon instead.
+It was said that the Who's bass guitarist John Entwistle had wanted to play this song instead of "Won't Get Fooled Again" when the band performed at Live Aid in July 1985, but guitarist Pete Townshend disagreed.
+Entwistle decided to record his own version on his live solo album Left for Live (1999) as a further tribute to Moon.